influential-warriors-and-leaders

 Beyond direct combat, the Templars financed the defense of the Kingdom of Jerusalem through a sophisticated banking system.
 They operated a network of treasuries and credit facilities across Europe and the Holy Land.
 Pilgrims could deposit money in Europe and withdraw it in the East, avoiding the risks of carrying coinage.
 Kings and nobles deposited their wealth with the Templars for safekeeping.
 This financial muscle allowed the order to fund large‑scale construction projects, hire mercenaries, and purchase supplies even when other Crusader lords were bankrupt.

 The Templars’ economic power also gave them political influence.
-They served as treasurers and advisors to monarchs, and their international network made them indispensable to the Crusader states.
+They served as treasurers and advisors to monarchs—most famously King Louis IX of France, who entrusted them with the royal treasury.
+Their international network made them indispensable to the Crusader states.
+The Templars also engaged in maritime trade, shipping goods between Europe and the Levant.
+They owned vineyards, mills, farms, and urban properties that generated steady income.
 However, this wealth later contributed to their downfall, as King Philip IV of France coveted their assets and engineered their persecution.

 Relations with Other Orders